Home » Christmas » Where to See Christmas Lights in Hawaii

 Polynesian Cultural Center

-The Polynesian Cultural Center (PCC), located in Laie, has an annual Christmas event with lights, music, and tons of fun free activities.
-The kids can enjoy seeing a Hawaiian Santa and his workshop, go on a train ride, and explore with a scavenger hunt!
+The Polynesian Cultural Center (PCC), located in Laie, has an annual Christmas event with holiday light displays, music, and tons of fun and free activities.

 Kailua Christmas Lights

 This house also has inflatable Christmas decorations, ornaments, and so many more decorations to watch in amazement.
-The show is usually put on daily for a few hours every night.
-This is one of the best Christmas activities in Hawaii as families can enjoy the lights and music together.
+The Christmas lights with music shows are usually put on daily for a few hours every night.
+This is one of the best Christmas activities in Hawaii, as families can enjoy the lights and music together.

 255 Kuupua Street decorates their home with an “It’s a Small World” theme.
 They make a display full of Christmas lights and include children from all over the world.
 This home wants to share the message of unity and peace on Earth with its decorations.

-Also, on this street, you will find cute candy canes, lollipops, palm trees, and even Snoopy the Christmas Beagle.
-It is a unique Christmas light display.
+Also, on this street, you will find cute candy canes, lollipops, palm trees, and Snoopy the Christmas Beagle.
+It has a unique Christmas light display and is the best place to drive and see Kailua’s Christmas lights.

 Pearl City Christmas Lights